Hazelnut Biscotti

 • Remove from oven, allow to cool, then coarsely chop with chef’s knife.

-• In small mixing bowl, combine flour, 1/2 tablespoon baking soda, salt, and chopped hazelnuts.
+• In small mixing bowl, combine flour, 1/2 teaspoon baking soda, salt, and chopped hazelnuts.
 Stir thoroughly.

 • In separate bowl, combine eggs, sugar, Frangelico, and vanilla.
 Whisk thoroughly.